-The Amplitude of the Solar Cycle 23
+The Amplitude of a Solar Cycle

 Many methods are used to predict the amplitude of a solar cycle prior to its onset but only the precursor technique has won approval from the scientific community.
 This technique works on the notion that the solar cycle begins some years before solar minimum with the appearance of long-lived, coronal holes which give rise to sequences of 27-day recurrent geomagnetic disturbances.

 Many applications of the precursor method use the long record of geomagnetic disturbances to correlate their occurrence with the amplitude of the next solar cycle.
 But there are two limitations.
 Firstly, even in the declining phase geomagnetic disturbances can result from other sources making it necessary to correct for disturbances arising from current cycle events such as coronal mass ejections.
-Secondly, the time of onset of recurrent geomagnetic activity seems to vary from cycle-to-cycle.
+Secondly, the time of onset of recurrent geomagnetic activity seems to vary from cycle to cycle.
 Any method which relies on activity over (say) the last three years of the cycle may incorrectly estimate the precursor activity and the amplitude of the new cycle.